2020 Portuguese motorcycle Grand Prix: Moto2

 Remy Gardner took pole position with a time of 1:42.592, with Luca Marini second at +0.118 sec. and Fabio Di Giannantonio at +0.129 sec..
 Enea Bastianini is fourth, followed by Sam Lowes.
 Marco Bezzecchi, after passing Q1, qualifies twelfth.

 Moto3

 Raul Fernandez takes pole position with a time of 1:48.051, followed by Jeremy Alcoba at +0.185 sec. and from Ayumu Sasaki to +0.240 sec..
 Among the contenders for the bikers' title, Ai Ogura beats Q1 and in Q2 qualifies fifth ahead of Albert Arenas, while Tony Arbolino does not exceed Q1 (thirteenth time) and finishes in twenty-seventh place.

 Warm up

 MotoGP

 In the warm up, Cal Crutchlow was the fastest ahead of teammate Takaaki Nakagami and Brad Binder.

 Moto2

-Remy Gardner is the fastest biker also in the warm up, ahead of Jorge Martin and Luca Marini.
+Remy Gardner was the fastest biker also in the warm up, ahead of Jorge Martin and Luca Marini.

 Moto3

 Jaume Masiá was placed in front of everyone, followed by Tony Arbolino and Dennis Foggia.